 3. Thru-hulls

 - a.
-For in-water storage, all thru-hull valves, except cockpit scupper valves, should be closed. - b.
+For in-water storage, all thru-hull valves, except cockpit scupper valves, should be closed.
+Put anti-freeze in cockpit scupper hoses so they don't freeze. - b.
 For out-of-water storage, leave valves open.

 4. Engine